 The management of waste such as plastic, paper, glass and aluminium includes use of the recycling facilities implemented by the local authorities.
 Accordingly, waste of this kind is collected by the local services.

-The supply and disposal of toner is governed by a framework agreement with IBM; for companies not covered by this agreement, the relevant identification form (Formulario Identificazione Rifiuto, or FIR) is submitted.
+The supply and disposal of toner is governed by a framework agreement with Kyndryl; for companies not covered by this agreement, the relevant identification form (Formulario Identificazione Rifiuto, or FIR) is submitted.

 In Italy the Group does not acquire regenerated materials (such as toner) or recycled materials with the exception of paper.